Darjeeling Region

 Sansari Puja

-According to the Nepalese mythology 'Devi' is the goddess of the world and the puja is organized to keep her satisfied and stop outbreak of diseases like measles, small pox etc.
+According to the Nepalese mythology 'Devi' is the goddess of the world and the puja is organised to keep her satisfied and stop outbreak of diseases like measles, small pox etc.

 Saga Dawa